AlessandroDelSole/delsolevsix/docs/PackagingSnippetsForCode.md

 There is a number of different ways to provide custom code snippets for Visual Studio Code, all discussed in the [Extensibility Reference page](https://code.visualstudio.com/docs/customization/userdefinedsnippets).

-The DelSole.VSIX library supports generating a .vsix package that contains (at this time) one .json code snippet.
+The DelSole.VSIX library supports generating a .vsix package that contains (at this time) one .json file, but remember that one .json file can contain multiple snippets.
 There are some requirements to accomplish this, described through this document.
 Please pay particular attention to the described requirements.

 #Understanding the VSIX format
 The VSIX (.vsix) file format allows packaging multiple Visual Studio extensions into one installer.
 With .vsix packages, you can easily share VS packages, editor extensions, language services, tool windows, project/item templates and, of course, code snippet files.